Opinion | This year, control of the Senate is an even bigger deal than ever

 As recently as 2017, when Republicans controlled the Senate, House and White House, 33 Democratic senators joined 28 Republicans to sign an open letter endorsing the 60-vote filibuster as one of the “existing rules, practices, and traditions” necessary to the Senate’s “unique role.”

-Yet former president Barack Obama this year branded the filibuster a “Jim Crow relic” and Democratic vice-presidential nominee Sen. Kamala D. Harris (Calif.), who signed the 2017 letter, said during her presidential campaign she might change that position to help pass a Green New Deal.
+Yet former president Barack Obama this year branded the filibuster a “Jim Crow relic,” and Democratic vice-presidential nominee Sen. Kamala D. Harris (Calif.), who signed the 2017 letter, said during her presidential campaign she might change that position to help pass a Green New Deal.

 Like the 19th-century politicians who added to the Union with the Senate’s partisan balance in mind, Democrats — arithmetically accurately — decry the body’s bias against population centers they represent and speak of admitting the District of Columbia and Puerto Rico as likely blue states, once the filibuster no longer stands in the way.